marshallflax/vision/AWS_Developer.md

   - E.g. passing export values to many stacks (e.g. VPC Id)
 - StackSets
   - Deploy across multiple accounts and/or regions
+    - Order of regions may be specified
+    - Max number of concurrent accounts per region
+    - Update regions sequentially (default) or in parallel
+    - Fault-tolerance
+  - Stacks can be subsequently removed from a StackSet (and run independently)
+  - Permissions models
+    - Self-managed (manually-created adminstration and execution IAM roles)
+      - Administrator IAM given `sts:AssumeRole` to `arn:*:iam::*:role/MyAWSCloudFormationStackSetExecutionRole`
+      - Execution IAM may be assumed by `!Ref AdministratorAccountId`
+        - `ManagedPartyArns: !Sub arn:${AWS::Partition}:iam::aws:policy/MyAdministratorAccess`
+    - Service-managed (must fully-enable AWS Organizations)
+      - StackSet administration (for existing and new accounts) may be delegated to trusted member account(s)
 - Drift
   - Caused by manual changes
   - Q: Can we periodically monitor all stacks for drift?